 Keep in mind the Algarve region is a popular destination for tourists and locals so it might be a good idea to book your accommodations and transportation ahead of time during high season.
 I like to research and book my accommodations through AirBnB and Booking.com which provides so many options to choose from and makes it easy to book and check your reservations on the go.
 I’ve stayed at many AirBnBs and love the more local experience it provides!

-How to get to Algarve from Lisbon
+How to Visit the Algarve from Lisbon

 I may have mentioned it once or twice before, but Lisbon has one of the best public transit systems I’ve ever come across!
 Whether it is an in-city or intercity system, the ease and reasonable price makes it one of the best budget options to choose from.
 It’s very easy to hop on a bus for a day trip and not as expensive as you might imagine!
 There are several buses and trains going to the Algarve region and back and it’s quite cheap to go there and back.